 This stick started off with some very familiar elements, as it was creamy, nutty, and super-smooth with undertones of caramel sweetness.
 The smoke itself was light and silky, and every now and then a crisp note of rich tobacco popped up, adding a little more depth to the clean profile.

 A bit further in, a strong note of cedar became the prominent flavor, and the cigar was much less sweet.
 The burn-line was even all the way around, and I had built up a solid 2 ½ inch grey ash.
 As smooth as the first 3rd was, the second was even smoother, with well-balanced and subtle notes of toast, graham, and coffee rounding out the easy-going taste.
 Just as I was approaching the last third of the cigar the draw eased up a bit as the stick continued to burn cool and clean.

 As advertised, the Macanudo Gold was mellow, super-smooth, and awesomely well-balanced with nice little nuances in flavor.
 It could have been a bit more eventful flavor-wise for my taste, but as far as Connecticut-wrapped Dominicans go I’m pretty sure this stick hit the mark pretty good.
-The performance gave me absolutely no problems, and the creamy and mild taste was consistent from start to finish.
+The performance gave me absolutely no problems, and the creamy taste was consistent from start to finish.
 All in all, this was a nice mellow stogie that makes for a great summertime smoke, and I award it a grade of B+.
 If you’re looking for a gift for your favorite Macanudo nut, the Gold Label Gold Bar (5 x 60 ) comes in cool gold-foil-wrapped individual coffins for a great presentation.